 SELECTION: Euphemism for the process of choosing victims for the gas chambers in the Nazi camps by separating them from those considered fit to work.

-SS: Abbreviation usually written with two lightning symbols for Schutzstaffeln (Defense Protective Units).
-Originally organized as Hitler’s personal bodyguard, the SS was transformed into a giant organization by Heinrich Himmler.
+SS: (Schutzstaffel, or Protection Squads) was originally organized as Hitler’s personal bodyguard unit.
+The SS was transformed into an elite paramilitary organization by Heinrich Himmler.
 Although various SS units were assigned to the battlefield, the organization is best known for controlling the German police forces, overseeing the camp system, and coordinating the Final Solution.

-DER STURMER (The Assailant): An anti-Semitic German weekly, founded and edited by Julius Streicher, and published in Nuremberg between 1923 and 1945.
+DER STURMER (The Assailant): An antisemitic German newspaper, founded and edited by Julius Streicher, and published in Nuremberg between 1923 and 1945.